Damascus says West reaches out on security

 "I don't know anything about that.
 Certainly not under my auspices" had there been any contact of that kind, he told reporters in Kuwait, where he is on a visit.

 In Paris, French Foreign Minister Laurent Fabius declined to comment, although when pressed he said he had the "same position" as Kerry.
-The defence Ministry declined to comment.
+The defense Ministry declined to comment.

 The French newspaper Le Figaro reported in December that the DGSE external intelligence service had gone to Damascus to discuss cooperation on terrorists.
 Damascus had replied that it would do so if France re-opened its embassy, it reported.